-Home Health Aides perform similar care to the Personal Care Aides mentioned above, but they also have undergone state-approved training, which gives them the knowledge to recognize signs and symptoms of further health problems so that they can report them.
+Home Health care gives similar care to the Personal Care mentioned above, but they also have undergone state-approved training, which gives them the knowledge to recognize signs and symptoms of further health problems so that they can report them.

 These therapists work with a wide range of patients who have difficulty with movement.
 Helping both adults and children, they aim to improve the mobility of their patients and are experts in assisting people who are rehabilitating from joint replacement surgery.

 Occupational therapists work with patients that struggle with their activities of daily living.
 They can work with people who have cognitive impairments, disabilities or those who are convalescing to improve the patient’s ability to take care of themselves and be more independent.

 Speech therapists specialize in helping patients who struggle with speech or swallowing.
 They commonly work with stroke patients or people who have had face or neck surgery to help them regain their independence.

 These social workers help patients and their families cope and adapt with illnesses.
 They also show them how they can use community resources to assist.